Jordan blocks and the Bethe ansatz III: Class 5 model and its symmetries: Jordan blocks of the class 5 transfer matrix

-There is however a very notable exception to this discussion: the generalised eigenvectors of rank 1, i.e. the eigenvectors, which always coincide with the highest weight states of the irreducible representations.
-For example, the eigenvector associated with the Jordan chain of length $L+1$ is the pseudo-vacuum of the Algebraic Bethe Ansatz, the state with all the spins up.
+Similarly to the case of large values of $u$, the generalised eigenvectors that make the Jordan chains are not the vectors that form the multiplets of the XXX spin chain but a linear combination of them.
+The argument is exactly the same as before, but the relationship between these sets of vectors is more involved.
+Despite that, there are two notable cases where the relationship is immediate: the generalised eigenvectors of rank 1 and rank 2.
+It is trivial to prove that the eigenvectors will always coincide with the highest weight states of the irreducible representations because the transfer matrix can only raise or maintain the $S^z$ eigenvalue.
+Therefore, the eigenvector associated with the Jordan chain of length $L+1$ is the pseudo-vacuum of the Algebraic Bethe Ansatz, the state with all the spins up.
 Furthermore, the eigenvectors associated with each of the Jordan chains of length $L-1$ are the one-magnon eigenstates.\footnote{In this case, the discussion from the previous footnote is very clear.
-As the model has a symmetry under shifts by one site, the one-magnon eigenstates are completely determined by their momentum.
-As we have $L$, sites, there are $L$ possible momenta, but the state with vanishing momentum is a descendent of the pseudo-vacuum.} The reason behind this exception is that all the contributions from the deformation always raise the $S^z$ eigenvalue of the state and commute with $S^2$, meaning that the transfer matrix acting on highest weights of the $\mathfrak{su}(2)$ multiplet should give us only the undeformed contribution.
-In addition, we can extend this reasoning to generalised eigenvectors of rank 2, because the linear combination of a generalised eigenvector of rank 2 and its associated generalised eigenvector of rank 1 is still a generalised eigenvector of rank 2 with the same associated eigenvector.
+As our model is invariant under shifts by one lattice site, the one-magnon eigenstates are completely determined by their momentum.
+We have a spin chain with $L$ sites, which means that there are $L$ possible momenta.
+However, the state with vanishing momentum is a descendent of the pseudo-vacuum.} In the case of the generalised eigenvectors of rank 2, this is a consequence of the fact that the linear combination of a generalised eigenvector of rank 2 and its associated generalised eigenvector of rank 1 is still a generalised eigenvector of rank 2 with the same associated eigenvector.